Designations Congruent with Things: Chapter 26

 To Newton.

-Hermann spends the remaining expanse of highway and the turns through residential streets half-listening to Newton’s wandering monologue and resolving to reverse his admission of defeat, to work up the courage to explain the liberties he has taken and the things he has not yet said.
+Hermann spends the remaining expanse of highway and the turns through residential streets half-listening to Newton’s wandering monologue and resolving to reverse his admission of defeat, to work up the courage to explain the liberties he’s taken and the things he’s not yet said.
 He holds to his resolution through downshifting into stillness in front of a trim, white house fronted by a well-maintained lawn.
 He holds to it through the opening of car doors, the retrieval of Scotch, and the walk over pavement and across short grass beneath a variegated sky.

-“I know how much you hate these things,” Newton says at tactfully low volume, as they stand on the porch.
-“It’s not going to be that bad.
-I promise I will not embarrass you by pulling out the MIT calculus cheer in front of your Caltech friends, okay?
-Just chill.
+“I know how much you hate these things,” Newton says at tactfully low volume as they stand on the porch.
+“It won’t be that bad.
+I promise I won’t embarrass you by pulling out the MIT calculus cheer in front of your Caltech friends, okay?
 Later we’ll watch Voyager and eat ice cream.”

-Hermann is fairly certain he will never eat again.
+Hermann is fairly certain he’ll never eat again.

 Wait, he wants to say.
 There’s something I need to explain.
 There’s something I haven’t yet told you for reasons I can’t fully parse.
-There are parts of my head that are you and it’s those parts that have prevented me from telling you certain things.
-About your fans, about your detractors, about those who say you’re unstable and have always been that way, those who say you’re dangerous, those who say you’re anything other than a vitreous knot of unresolvable brittle complexities dressed in a misleading outfit.
+There are parts of my head that are you and it’s those parts that have prevented me from telling you about my lies of omission, about your fans, about your detractors, about those who say you’re unstable and have always been that way, those who say you’re dangerous, those who say you’re anything other than a vitreous knot of unresolvable brittle complexities dressed in a misleading outfit.

 Newton swaps Hermann’s sunglasses for his own glasses.
 He hands the shades back to Hermann.